 We began the tour in one of the company’s 15 1981-era Jeep CJ8s.
-These older Jeeps are perfect because they offer seven passenger plus driver seating, and Desert Adventures is the only operator allowed to take visitors up into the fault area.
+These older Jeeps are perfect because they offer seven-passenger plus driver seating, and Desert Adventures is the only operator allowed to take visitors up into the fault area.

 We started in a parking lot in Indio.
-We were in the Coachella Valley– on one side was the Chocolate Mountains, and on the other the snow-capped San Jacinto mountains.
+We were in the Coachella Valley– on one side was the Chocolate Mountains and on the other the snow-capped San Jacinto mountains.

-Along the side of the main road were a series of irrigation canals, these, Dick said, are the key to how they manage to grow citrus and other crops in this stark and dry climate.
+Along the side of the main road was a series of irrigation canals, these, Dick said, are the key to how they manage to grow citrus and other crops in this stark and dry climate.

 We were not far from Joshua Tree National Park, famous for its other-worldly tree formations and stark desert beauty.
-Joshua Tree is a popular day trip for Palm Springs visitors, with its eight million year old formations and size—Rhode Island could fit inside the park’s borders!
+Joshua Tree is a popular day trip for Palm Springs visitors, with its eight million-year-old formations and size—Rhode Island could fit inside the park’s borders!

 Tall Rock Formations

 The Jeep Tour wound its way to a series of tall natural rock formations, some too narrow to drive or even walk through, and as we got out to stretch our legs, we took pictures with arms stretched from one continent to the other.
 Done a thousand times but still fun!

 Then we stopped at a replica village of the Cahuilla, which showed how they lived in this rugged environment by building shelters and harvesting native plants.